On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

 Now let $L$ be an integral model with minimal discriminant.
 We claim that $L$ equals the union of all integral models of $(V,\varphi)$, which proves both existence and uniqueness of the maximal integral model.
-Indeed, if $L'$ is another integral model for $(V,\varphi)$ not contained in $L$, then the inclusion $L\subset L+L'$ is strict.
+Indeed, if $L'$ is another integral model for $(V,\varphi)$ not contained in $L$, then $L+L'$ is an integral model such that the inclusion $L\subset L+L'$ is strict.
 But this contradicts the minimality assumption as we would have $\Delta(L)>\Delta(L+L')$. \end{proof}